WizkWong/club-management/README.md

 - Additional: <br>
   - Attendance code will be genrated when attendance is set, and will expired after the amount of time had passed. <br>

-- Facts of this project during development: <br>
+Facts of this project during development: <br> <br>
-  - Honestly, I(WizkWong) do 90 percent of the work and manage to complete it in time.
+Honestly, I(WizkWong) do 90 percent of the work and manage to complete it in time.
 If you don't trust me, you can see the commit history.
-The rest 10 percent only my other two member, but I guide them to do, so my idea is there. <br>
+The rest 10 percent only my other two member, but I guide them to do, so my idea is there. <br> <br>
-  - I guess I am the Project Manager, Full-Stack Developer, and Software Test Engineer.
+I guess I am the Project Manager, Full-Stack Developer, and Software Test Engineer.